kryvyifedir/score-hub/docs/PLATFORMEVENTS.md

-# GameForce Platform events
+# ScoreHub Platform events
-GameForce relies on platform events to track changes in user measurements as well as notifying users about unlocked achievements.
-Platform events are used as a means for integration with the logic outside of the GameForce and obfuscate complex data changes/validations that are required for GameForce to properly track users' progress
+ScoreHub relies on platform events to track changes in user measurements as well as notifying users about unlocked achievements.
+Platform events are used as a means for integration with the logic outside of the ScoreHub and obfuscate complex data changes/validations that are required for ScoreHub to properly track users' progress

 ## AchievementReached__e
 `AchievementReached__e` platform event is fired whenever the user reaches a specific achievement.